mergeability/mergeable/docs/README.md

        message: 'Custom message...' # this is optional, a default message is used when not specified.
     must_include:
        regex: '### Goals|### Changes'
+       regex_flag: '' # Optional.
+Specify the flag for Regex. default is 'i', to disable default use ''
        message: >
         Please describe the goals (why) and changes (what) of the PR.
       # message is is optional, a default message is used when not specified.
     must_exclude:
        regex: 'DO NOT MERGE'
+       regex_flag: '' # Optional.
+Specify the flag for Regex. default is 'i', to disable default use ''
        message: 'Custom message...' # optional
     begins_with:
        match: '### Goals' # or array of strings